 - Less Stress: A study by the American Psychological Association concluded that vacations reduce stress.
 Similarly, a Canadian study of nearly 900 lawyers found that taking vacations helps alleviate job stress.

 - Better Health: The American Journal for Medicine found people who took vacations were 32 percent less likely to die from heart disease than their counterparts who skipped vacations.
+Sex can also help relieve stress by raising endorphins and other hormones that boost mood.
+You can use the most powerful vibrating wand if you want to unwind.

 - More Productivity: An E&Y study found that people who took vacations were more productive.
 If an accounting firm saw value in vacations, I don’t know who could argue with that!